-Three overhead causes are responsible for the total computation time (table 2, same experiment as for Fig 3):
+Three overheads are responsible for the total computation time (table 2, same experiment as for Fig 5):

-- The masters blocking time, which stands for inefficient use of the communication bottleneck at the master. - The total blocking time of the slaves, due to inefficient synchronisation (since the total computation time equals the communication time). - The total computation time of the slaves, which decreases with better load distribution (better use of the faster processors of the heterogeneous network).
+- The masters blocking time, which stands for inefficient use of the communication bottleneck at the master. - The total blocking time of the slaves, due to inefficient synchronization (since the total computation time equals the communication time). - The total computation time of the slaves, which decreases with better load distribution (better use of the faster processors of the heterogeneous network).

+Static Adaptive Perf

-Static LB Adaptive LB Diff
+LB LB Gain

-Total 32.1s 22.6s -42%
+Total Computation 32.1s 22.6s -42%

-Computation time
+time

 Master blocking 8.2s 5.3s -35%

 time

 Total slave 80.1s 49.5s -62%

 blocking time

 Total slave 63.1s 54.0s -16%

 computation time